 You can delegate to a different signer as needed.

 - We have partners with access to FedLine Web.
 Would those partners and their controls need to be included in the assessment?

 - Does this program require a separate EUAC from those we already have?

 No. Your current EUACs should be able to coordinate the requirements of the FedLine Solutions Security and Resiliency Assurance Program.

-Yes, the security requirements are kept current and updated annually.
-Notification is sent when the various requirements are updated.
+Yes, the security requirements are kept current and updated regularly as needed.
+Notification is sent when the various requirements change and all changes are noted within the documentation.
 Please ensure the EUAC information on file for your organization is accurate so you receive all updated information in a timely manner.

-We will regularly update this page with the latest information.
-If you have additional questions, please contact the Customer Contact Center at (888) 333-7010.
-As a reminder, your account executive is also available to assist you.
+Please visit the Security and Resiliency Assurance Program Resource Center.
+We will regularly update the Resource Center and FAQs with the latest information.
+If you have additional questions, please contact the Support Center.
+As a reminder, your relationship manager is also available to assist you.
 To find a list of Federal Reserve Bank contacts specific to your organization, use the Find Your Contacts tool.

 Each organization may make its own determination of the methodology in which it conducts the self-assessment, provided of course that the self-assessment is sufficient to enable the organization to complete the attestation.

 - Can you please provide the link to register for the Assurance Program webinars?

 Webinars are hosted regularly and registration information, if available, as well as recordings, are posted on the Security and Resiliency Assurance Program Resource Center in the Webinar section.